 Our percolator recipe

-As with all brewing methods, I highly recommend trial-and-error on your approach to the perfect percolator coffee.
+As with any brewing process, I highly recommend trial-and-error on your approach to the perfect percolator coffee.
 Different models will vary widely in terms of size (they typically run larger) and the material used in the pot’s construction will have a strong impact on the way it heats and retains temperature.
 In other words, your mileage is sure to vary, but here’s a decent starting point.

 - Find your right coffee ratio: I like to start with a brew ratio of 30 grams medium-coarse ground coffee to 300 grams of water